-- Fiction Fiction materials are selected to satisfy the recreational reading interests of persons of differing tastes and reading skills and to serve as educational tools that enrich human understanding.
-In addition to popular materials, a collection of standard and classic novels will be maintained as determined by long standing community needs and/or listing in an authoritative bibliography. - 2.
+- a.
+Fiction Fiction materials are selected to satisfy the recreational reading interests of persons of differing tastes and reading skills and to serve as educational tools that enrich human understanding.
+In addition to popular materials, a collection of standard and classic novels will be maintained as determined by long standing community needs and/or listing in an authoritative bibliography. - b.
 Non-Fiction The library's nonfiction collection supports general community and educational interests in broad subject areas that provide library users with the opportunity to learn, develop skills, improve their daily lives, and broaden their perspectives.
-The focus of the non-fiction collection is on current materials intended to meet the general interests of all library users, rather than provide in-depth support for specialized subtopics.
+The focus of the non-fiction collection is on current materials intended to meet the general interests of all library users including students, rather than provide in-depth support for specialized subtopics.
 The library acquires materials of both permanent and current interests in a wide range of subjects based on the merits of the works as they related to community need.
 While most non-fiction is selected for its utility, some is selected for its ability to enrich and entertain.
 The library does not purchase textbooks unless they provide the best material available on a given subject.
 Specialized technical works will be acquired only to the extent they are useful to a lay person.
-Each non-fiction item is evaluated in its entirety, not on the basis of a particular section.
+Each non-fiction item is evaluated in its entirety and not on the basis of a particular section. - c.
+Reference materials Reference materials are those designed by arrangement and treatment of their subject matter to be consulted for specific items of information rather than to be read cover to cover (encyclopedias, dictionaries, bibliographies, directories, atlases, statistical resources, etc.).
+They are designated for in library use only.
+Computer based resources have replaced most but not all of the need for a large paper reference collection. - d.
+Videos The library's goal is to provide a collection of entertainment and educational videos that will enhance the library's existing nonfiction and fiction collection.

-- Reference materials Reference materials are those designed by arrangement and treatment of their subject matter to be consulted for specific items of information rather than to be read cover to cover (encyclopedias, dictionaries, bibliographies, directories, atlases, statistical resources, etc.).
-They are designated for in-library use only. - 4.
-Videos The library's goal is to provide a collection of entertainment and educational videos that will enhance the library's existing nonfiction and fiction collection. - Audio books The library's goal is to provide a collection of recorded instructional, educational and fictional materials that parallels most areas of the print collection in response to the needs of the visually impaired and to the current demand for audio books.
-Unabridged editions are preferred. - Recorded music The library's goal is to provide a collection of music of enduring popularity in the format most useful to library users.
-Selections will include instrumental and vocal music in most genres. - Serials Serials are publications issued in successive parts and intended to be continued indefinitely.
+- e.
+Audio books The library's goal is to provide a collection of recorded instructional, educational and fictional materials that parallels most areas of the print collection in response to the needs of the visually impaired and to the current demand for audio books.
+Unabridged editions are preferred. - f.
+Recorded music The library's goal is to provide a collection of music of enduring popularity in the format most useful to library users.
+Selections will include instrumental and vocal music in most genres. - g.
+Serials Serials are publications issued in successive parts and intended to be continued indefinitely.
 Serials include magazines, journals, newspapers, annuals, and other continuations in any format.
-Titles are purchased for their entertainment value and as an important source of current information. - 8.
+Titles are purchased for their entertainment value and as an important source of current information. - h.
 Computer based resources Computer based resources include information resources available via the internet.
+Internet based resources are responsive to the growing desire for remote access on a 24 hour per day, 7 day a week basis.
 These resources should meet the same general selection criteria as print materials with special consideration given to technical quality and ease of use.
-The library's focus is on Internet based information resources available through cooperative arrangements with the library system or other organizations.
-These are made available to library users through our website at www.brodheadlibrary.org. - 9.
-Nontraditional Materials The Library of Things is a collection of nontraditional library items to complement the mission of the Brodhead Memorial Public Library.
-A wide variety of items are included in the collection for patrons who may want to try something out before buying, may not be able to afford the item, or simply need the item for a limited period of time.
-More information about our library of things can be found in our Library of Things Lending Policy available on our website and at the library's front desk.
+The library's focus is on Internet based information resources available through cooperative arrangements with the library system or other organizations and made available to library users via the library's online LINKcat catalog or web page.